Cepeen/cepeen.github.io/cluenotepadpp.md

 The information we collect includes:

-  * /Log and Usage Data./ Log and usage data is service-related, diagnostic, usage, and performance information on our servers automatically collect when you access or use our Services and which we record in log files.
+  Log and Usage Data./ Log and usage data is service-related,
+    diagnostic, usage, and performance information on our servers automatically collect when you access or use our Services and which we record in log files.
 Depending on how you interact with us, this